Before your visit to the Center for Airway Disorders

 During your visit

-You and your child may meet with specialists from several different disciplines, typically during just one visit.
+You and your child may meet with specialists from several different disciplines.
 These specialists may include otolaryngologists, cardiothoracic surgeons, speech-language therapists, and physician assistants.

 We will perform a thorough physical examination and take a detailed history.
 Your child’s visit may also include tests such as an endoscopic evaluation, feeding evaluation, or both.
 Depending on the length of these procedures, you should expect to spend 60 to 90 minutes with us for the appointment.